MachineLemonade/docs/v0.10/ee-overview.md

 ## Customer-Supplied Resources

-To run Astronomer in your environment, you just need to bring a Kubernetes cluster and a Postgres database.
+To run Astronomer in your environment, you just need to bring a Kubernetes cluster and a Postgres database:

 * [Kubernetes](https://kubernetes.io/) - You bring your own Kubernetes environment (EKS, GKE, AKS, other).
 This is the core infrastructure that allows all the above services to run.
 This coordinates communication between the services as well as fault tolerance if a pod crashes.
 * [PostgreSQL](https://www.postgresql.org/) - database used as the backend for the Houston service as well as each Airflow deployment.